GeorgeHernandez/GeorgeHernandez/AboutMe/DailyList.md

 summary:: My Daily List (checklist, routine) in Pictograms (for brevity).
 parents: [[AboutMe|About Me]]

 My Daily List is in my usual chronological order but sometimes things get moved around.
-I do each list item 0..N times.
-Most of my list items are Positive (e.g. Eat Lunch).
-I used to have more Negative list items, but then I realized they apply in general.
+I do each list item 0..N times per day.
+Most of my list items are positive (e.g. Eat Lunch).
+I used to have more negative list items, but then I realized they apply in general.
 E.g. I used to specify 📵 (Avoid Phone Surfing) for key times, but then I realized that it should apply most of the time.
-Some Positive List Items should apply most of the time, but I don't mind the repetition.
+Some positive list items should apply most of the time, but I don't mind the repetition.

-I implement some of these lists in Google Keep, so I have them here as a detailed backup.
+I implement some of these lists in Google Keep, so I have the lists here as a detailed backup.

 I have other lists.
-I have lists; lists do not have me.
+I have lists but lists do not have me.

 ## My Daily List with Notes

 Not everyday is the same, but it's soothing to have a familiar routine and rhythm.
-- [ ] 6a🔆📆⏰🌦️🪙📵👃💊👁️.
-    - [ ] Wake up.
-Compare sunrise ranges in [Chicago](https://www.timeanddate.com/sun/usa/chicago) (with DST): 05:14/07:18, against [Manila](https://www.timeanddate.com/sun/philippines/manila): 05:25/06:25.
-    - [ ] Get more light to help me wake up.
-    - [ ] Check my calendar.
+- [ ] 🏡📵💧👁️🐸🤟.
-    - [ ] Set alarms as needed.
+    - [ ] Housework.
+Dishes, trash, repairs, etc.
-    - [ ] Check the weather.
+    - [ ] Minimize phone use, doom scrolling, etc.
-    - [ ] Check my finances.
+    - [ ] Hydrate.
+Check my water bottle.
-    - [ ] Minimize phone use.
-    - [ ] Spritz my nose against hay fever.
+    - [ ] Eyedrops as needed.
-    - [ ] Take my pills.
+    - [ ] "Eat a live frog".
+Usually work.
-    - [ ] Eye drops as needed.
+    - [ ] Language practice.
+Usually ESP, ASL, TGL.
-- [ ] 🖖🚶🏽♾️🤹🪢🎵🌱. 🏋️T. 🤸🏃🚴🚣🏊⚾🏀R. ✊🤼🤺U.
+- [ ] 🖖🚶🏽♾️🤹🪢🎵🌱.
     - [ ] Mild physical activity.
 E.g.
         - [ ] Stretching.
         - [ ] Walking.